ikmb/exome-seq/README.md

 # Exome-seq Pipeline

-This pipeline offers a end-to-end workflow for exome analysis using the GATK4 toolchain
+This pipeline offers a end-to-end workflow for exome analysis using the DeepVariant toolchain

 - trimming with Fastp